Yonsei University: During World Wars I and II (1916–1946)

 After the March First Independence Movement swept the peninsula in 1919, Japan somewhat relaxed its grip on Korea, and this is reflected in the Ordinance of 1922.
 It ceased the arbitrary control of governor-general over the coursework and the qualification of faculty members, and altered its stance on strict separation of religion from all education.
 It also recognized Yonhi as a professional school equal to its counterparts in Japan, and permitted the Christian programs and the Bible in its coursework.
 Nevertheless, Japanese literature became mandatory.
 Under Japanese intervention, Korean history was taught under the name Eastern History, and the Korean language was taught whenever possible.

-The department of agriculture was closed after 1922 when its first graduates left Yonhi.
+The Department of Agriculture was closed after 1922 when its first graduates left Yonhi.
 Efforts were made to revive this department, without much success.
-However, Yonhi installed a training center for agricultural leaders on campus, with impressive results.
+However, Yonhi installed a training center for agricultural leaders on campus and its programs saw large numbers of participants.

 Yonhi was liberal in its admission of non-Christians.
-Its policy was to admit non-Christians relatively freely and allow the majority Christian students to gradually influence and assimilate them.
+Its policy was to admit non-Christians relatively freely and allow the majority of Christian students to gradually influence and assimilate them.

-In the late 1930s, Japan again shifted its policy towards Korea to incorporate it to its scheme of expansionism.
+In the late 1930s, Japan again shifted its policy towards Korea to incorporate it into its scheme of expansionism.
 In August 1936, the new Japanese Governor-General Jirō Minami began the assimilation of Koreans, to exploit them for military purposes; The governor-general enforced Sōshi-kaimei and Shinto on Koreans, and began to recruit Koreans for Japanese war efforts.
-In April 1938, the third Ordinance on Chosun Education ordered the acceptance of Shinto, voluntary removal of Korean language in coursework, and further intensification of Japanese and Japanese history education.
+In April 1938, the third Ordinance on Chosun Education ordered the acceptance of Shinto, the voluntary removal of the Korean language in coursework, and further intensification of Japanese and Japanese history education.
 Yonhi Professional School did not follow suit and opened courses on the study of the Korean language in November 1938.
 This was not tolerated for long: In March 1940, Yonhi was forced to open courses in Japanese studies for each department and each year.
-In 1938, English classes began to come under pressure following a deterioration of relations between Japan and United States; coursework in English was forbidden and texts of English writers were censored.
+In 1938, English classes began to come under pressure following a deterioration of relations between Japan and the United States; coursework in English was forbidden and texts of English writers were censored.
 In 1938, President H.H.
 Underwood accepted the practice of Shinto to avoid Yonhi's potential closure.
 Governors-General pushed Yonhi to refuse financial support from United States and financial difficulties mounted.
+American and British trustees and instructors were removed from the school in December 1941 upon the beginning of the Pacific War, and the government took direct control of the school in August 1942.